frederik-hoeft/rimworld-more-injuries/README.md

 ### Hydrostatic Shock

+> [!WARNING]
-> :warning: **Note**: The concept is controversial and not universally accepted in the medical community.
+> The concept is controversial and not universally accepted in the medical community.

 Hydrostatic shock, also known as Hydro-shock, is the controversial concept that a penetrating projectile (such as a bullet) can produce a pressure wave that causes _"remote neural damage"_, _"subtle damage in neural tissues"_ and _"rapid effects"_ in living targets.